sc-ventures/cloudbreak-documentation/docs/dev.md

  * The [cloud-gcp](https://github.com/hortonworks/cloudbreak/tree/master/cloud-gcp) module integrates Google Cloud Platform
  * The [cloud-openstack](https://github.com/hortonworks/cloudbreak/tree/master/cloud-openstack) module integrates OpenStack

-The Cloubdreak SPI interface is event-based, scalable, and decoupled from Cloudbreak.
+The Cloudbreak SPI interface is event-based, scalable, and decoupled from Cloudbreak.
 The core of Cloudbreak uses [EventBus](http://projectreactor.io/) to communicate with the providers, but the complexity of event handling is hidden from the provider implementation.

 #### Supported Resource Management Methods